yuanqing/vdx/README.md

 > An intuitive CLI for processing video, powered by [FFmpeg](https://ffmpeg.org)

-- Crop, trim, resize, reverse, rotate, strip audio, change the speed, change the frame rate, change the volume, convert to a different file format
+- Crop, trim, resize, reverse, rotate, remove audio, change the speed, change the frame rate, change the volume, convert to a different file format
-- Run multiple operations on multiple files concurrently
+- Run multiple operations on multiple video files concurrently

 ## Quick start